-In this four-week study, we limit our focus to a few select texts from the Hebrew and New Testaments that help highlight four aspects of hospitality mentioned in the Adult Reflection Guide.
+In this four-session study, we limit our focus to a few select texts from the Hebrew and New Testaments that help highlight four aspects of hospitality mentioned in the Adult Reflection Guide.

+One: Welcome Others as God Welcomes You

+In Genesis 1 and 2, God's abundant welcome is offered in the

+$creation\ stories.$

-- One: Welcome Others as God Welcomes You In Genesis 1 and 2, God's abundant welcome is offered in the creation stories. - Two: See Christ in Every Person In Matthew 25, Jesus claims that we do unto him as we do for those who are poor, hungry, thirsty, naked, sick, imprisoned, or estranged.
-We are to see Christ in all persons. - Three: Know Your Gifts of Hospitality We consider people's differing gifts for offering hospitality as shown in the actions of Mary and Martha in Luke 10. - Four: Challenge Othering Finally, in Mark 7, we see how Jesus rejected others treating some as less than worthy of God's love.
+Two: See Christ in Every Person

+In Matthew 25, Jesus claims that we do unto him as we do for those who are poor, hungry, thirsty, naked, sick, imprisoned, or estranged.
+We are to see Christ in all persons.

-THEN AND NOW
+Three: Know Your Gifts

+We consider people's differing gifts for offering hospitality as shown in the actions of Mary and Martha in Luke 10.

+Four: Challenge Othering

+Finally, in Mark 7, we see how Jesus rejected others treating some as less than worthy of God's love.